losizm/little-io/README.md

 ### Getting and Setting File Content

-If you have a reference to a `File`, you can easily get and set its content.
+If you have a `File`, you can easily get and set its content.

 ```scala
 // Add methods to java.io.File and String